Obsidian-TTRPG-Community/DnD-3.5-SRD-Markdown/Basic Rules and Legal/character-classes-i.md

 incurs the normal arcane spell failure chance for arcane spells received from other classes.

+### Spells
-**Spells:** A bard casts arcane spells, which are drawn from the bard spell list.
+A bard casts arcane spells, which are drawn from the bard spell list.
 He can cast any spell he knows without preparing it ahead of time.
 Every bard spell has a verbal component (singing, reciting, or music).
 To learn or cast a spell, a bard must have a Charisma score